Package Leaflet: Information for the User

 The usual initial dose is 1 vial of Pergoveris per day.

 When the desired response is obtained, you will be given a single injection of human chorionic gonadotropin (hCG) 24 to 48 hours after your last Pergoveris injection.
-The best time for sexual intercourse is the same day of the hCG injection and the next day.
-Alternatively, intrauterine insemination or other medically assisted reproduction procedures may be performed at your doctor's discretion.
+The best time for intercourse is on the day of the hCG injection and the day after.
+Alternatively, intrauterine insemination or another medically assisted reproduction procedure may be performed, at the discretion of your doctor.

-If an excessive response is obtained, treatment will be interrupted and hCG will not be administered (see section 2, in “Ovarian Hyperstimulation Syndrome (OHSS”).
-In this case, your doctor will prescribe a lower dose of rFSH in the next cycle.
+If you get an excessive response, your treatment will be interrupted and you will not be given hCG (see section 2, in "Ovarian Hyperstimulation Syndrome (OHSS)").
+In this case, your doctor will prescribe a lower dose of folitropin alfa in the next cycle.

 How to prepare and use the powder and solvent of Pergoveris

-Administer the injection at the same time every day.
+Give yourself the injection at the same time each day.

-The following items are not supplied in the packaging:
+The following are not provided with the pack:

 |